 Like sale and leaseback, refinancing sees you sell your equipment and hire it back over an agreed period.
 One major benefit of refinancing is that it can be fully tax deductible, meaning that you can offset payments against your business’ tax bill.
 In turn, you can use this working capital in order to expand your business while retaining use of your existing equipment.

 Of course, you might choose to go down the route of a business loan to take your company to where it needs to be.

 The amount of money you take out will be discussed with your account manager and tailored to your individual business needs.
 A business loan might be one of the only options to finance intangible assets not suitable for leasing or hire purchase.

 Shire Leasing offers all of the above as part of its customer finance solutions.
-To find out more or to discuss your finance options further, give us a call on 01827 302 066.
+To find out more or to discuss your finance options further, get in touch using this form or give us a call on 01827 302 066.